BlueSpaceCookie/blockchain/README.md

 # Python Blockchain
-Blockain developped in Python by Joris Monnet
+Blockain developped in Python by Joris Monnet & Robin Danz
 ## Features
 * Create a chain
 * Add block to the chain